urbit/urbit.org-reloaded/content/using/id/overview.md

 free-to-use public "roller" which aggregates transactions and submits them as a batch.

-However, 4 billion is not enough addresses for every device on the planet today, much less in a few decades.
+Of course, 4 billion is not enough addresses for every device on the planet today, much less in a few decades.
 So, we apply our maxim of re-examining our choices at each level for each use case.
 Examining the idea maze above, we cannot use the blockchain option for everything since the data is too big.
 However, it's